On The Quiet Erosion Of Self In The Name Of Staying

 But safety that costs you yourself is not safety; it’s containment.

-The Quiet Grief of Becoming Smaller
+The Quiet Grief Of Becoming Smaller

 There’s a specific kind of sadness that comes with shrinking.